anandneeti/nlp-basic-preprocessing/README.md

    python "text preprocessing.py"
 4. Enter 'yes' to input your own text
    OR
-   Enter 'no' ti use sample text
+   Enter 'no' to use sample text